Mansfield council’s ambitions of raising domestic abuse awareness is just beginning

-In April, the council achieved the Domestic Abuse Housing Alliance (DAHA) Accreditation (Foundational), a UK benchmark in supporting survivors, after training its entire workforce to be more aware of the signs of abuse and how to support people.
+That was the message from Andy Abrahams, Mansfield mayor, as Mansfield Council celebrated its Domestic Abuse Housing Alliance accreditation, a UK benchmark in supporting survivors, after training its entire workforce to be more aware of the signs of abuse and how to support people.

-And to celebrate a launch event was held in the Civic Quarter in Mansfield.
+But the council stresses it was “just the beginning of journey” as it recognised becoming “a beacon of good practice in its response to survivors of domestic abuse”.

-Executive Mayor of Mansfield Andy Abrahams said: “When you put it in a personal context, you realise how powerful this journey is, what it might uncover and how we can help create change going forward.
+Mr Abrahams told the launch event at the council’s Civic Centre: “When you put it in a personal context, you realise how powerful this journey is, what it might uncover and how we can help create change going forward.

 “We have gone on a brave journey together, this has been an example of a fantastic partnership working.
 Domestic abuse affects not just one person but the whole family.